MarkPuchalaII/Planit/README.md

 # Planit
-** CURRENTLY HAVING SOME DIFFICULTIES
-THIS MAY NOT BE UP-TO-DATE **

-To use this app, fist open Pages in Mac OS
+To use this app, fist open Pages in Mac OS (or Google Docs or Microsoft Word)

 Open tabs for the following docs, in order:
 1. Overall Vision